atenearesearchgroup/QCBalgorithm/README.md

  3. After a few seconds, the program will return the result of six runs of the query over the .graphml file and the execution time for each run in the console.
 Moreover, it will create the .log file with all this information.

-  ### Running the incremental QCB algorithm
+  ### Running the incremental SDR algorithm

-In order to run the incremental QCB algorithm, the reader has to follow the following steps:
+In order to run the incremental SDR algorithm, the reader has to follow the following steps:

 1. Open file 'config.properties' located in _\<CaseStudy\>_/src/main/resources.
 In this case, the properties to be modified are the following: